 In 2011, Nebulae became one of fewer than 200 people in the world to become an Ableton Certified Trainer.
 Since then, Nebulae has taught many students how to produce and perform electronic music using Ableton Live.
 From 2020 to 2024, Nebulae was an Adjunct Instructor at the University of New Orleans, teaching digital music and production.

 Abid Hussain is also an attorney at his law firm, Hussain Law LLC.
 His law practice focuses on commercial transactions and litigation, corporate law, trademarks, copyrights and other intellectual property law.
-Abid is a partner at the law firm of Sternberg, Naccari & White, LLC, in New Orleans, Louisiana.
+Abid is an Of Counsel attorney at the law firm of Sternberg, Naccari & White, LLC, in New Orleans, Louisiana.
 In 2018, Abid’s law and music worlds collided in his presentation on the tension between copyrights and sampling in modern music production at Ableton’s Loop conference in Hollywood, California.